polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

 ### Customer objections

-1. The Mortgage SQL DB cannot be hosted in the public cloud.
+1. The Customer Data SQL Server database cannot be hosted in the public cloud.

 1. Contoso staff is already stretched thin, so minimizing patching of systems and day-to-day management is very important.